 WhatsApp travel concierge services can be offered as part of a:

 - Private one-on-one conversation

-Such concierge service can provide advice on local transport; warn against tourist traps; make restaurant reservations… all things that seem simple at home but become incredibly hard when you don’t speak the language.
+Such concierge service can provide advice on local transport; warn against tourist traps; make restaurant reservations (check out this restaurant table reservation template)… all things that seem simple at home but become incredibly hard when you don’t speak the language.

 For example, imagine a hotel allowing its guests to order room service or a ride to the airport via WhatsApp?

 For instance, W Hotel uses WhatsApp (and other messaging apps), integrated in their loyalty app, to let guests traveling to stay at their hotel to get in touch with the hotel’s front desk before arrival.

 With an average response time of 60 seconds, guests can ask the hotel anything from asking for restaurant recommendations to requesting an extra blanket.

 User experience doesn’t end with hotel check out or the plane landing at its destination… Post-trip or post-flight services are as important as first impressions.
 Perhaps even more so!The main reason customers get in touch with you after the adventure is over is to submit complaints.